MicrosoftDocs/azure-stack-docs/azure-managed-lustre/preview-support.md

 # Keyword:

 ---
-# Support information for Azure Managed Lustre (Preview)
+# Support information for Azure Managed Lustre (preview)

-During the Preview period for Azure Managed Lustre, the following support standards apply:
+During the preview period for Azure Managed Lustre, the following support standards apply:

 * Service support hours are 8:00 AM - 6:00 PM Eastern Time (UTC-5) in the United States.